MuffinLorde/UnixMode/readme.md

 <p align="center">
   <img src="https://github.com/MuffinLorde/wbash/blob/main/assets/logo.png" height="250">
-  <h1 align="center">WBASH</h1>
+  <h1 align="center">UnixMode</h1>
 </p>

-**WBASH** is a lightweight terminal application for Windows that enables you to use Linux commands seamlessly on your Windows system.
-Unlike traditional solutions like WSL, WBASH provides a straightforward way to execute Linux-style commands without leaving the Windows environment.
+**UnixMode** is a lightweight terminal application for Windows that enables you to use Linux commands seamlessly on your Windows system.
+Unlike traditional solutions like WSL, UnixMode provides a straightforward way to execute Linux-style commands without leaving the Windows environment.

 >[!IMPORTANT]
->WBASH is still in a pre-alpha state meaning that it barely has and is still being updated to get it to the beta version
+>UnixMode is still in a pre-alpha state meaning that it barely has and is still being updated to get it to the beta version

 </br>